legislation

 Case Law (also known as judicial or decisional law)

 Case laws are laws made by judges.
-Why is this important in regards to animals?
 Lawyers cite statutes or case law about a particular issue in order to help inform the judge about the issue and sway his or her decision.

 Judges make their decisions based on judicial opinions already made; in other words, they find, review, and interpret prior cases, existing statutes, or other legal authority which will give them guidance when making their decision.

 In Minnesota, judges first look at laws or legal writings that exist in Minnesota.
 Next, they will turn to laws in neighboring states, with the assumption that ‘our neighbors’ are similar to us in how we live and behave.
-(This is why, for Minnesota, it’s important to pay attention to the animal-related statutes and case laws decided or enacted in Wisconsin, Iowa, Michigan and other regional states.)
 And lastly, when forming a decision, judges will look to other states or countries for laws or actions that may apply to Minnesota.

 Administrative (or regulatory) Law